shaantalk/shaantalk.github.io/docs/omscs/1_course_plan.md

 ### Summer 2026
 - **CS-7638: Artificial Intelligence Techniques for Robotics**
-  - *Reason*: I’m excited about applying AI to robotics, and this course offers a hands-on approach.
-The workload is moderate, which fits well with the summer term.
+  - *Reason*: I was into Robotics in B.Tech also.
+Want to know how AI is used here.

 | Code    | Course Name | Gatech Link | Reviews Link | Rating | Difficulty | Workload | Reviews | Foundational? | Rating:Difficulty | Rating:Workload |
 |---------|-------------|-------------|--------------|--------|------------|----------|---------|---------------|-------------------|-----------------|